temporalio/documentation/docs/dev-guide/golang/durable-execution.md

  --namespace backgroundcheck_namespace
 ```

-You will see output similar to this:
+You should see output similar to this:

 ```shell
 Progress: